concur/developer.concur.com/api-reference/travel-receipts/overview.markdown

 ## <a name="pagination"></a>Pagination

 The results of the API call are limited to a maximum of 25 receipt requests per page.
-The user can navigate to the next page of results through the `next` field in the response.
+The partner can navigate to the next page of results through the `next` field in the response.
 Each page keeps the same timestamp but will have a different key.
-The user reached the last page of results when `next` is null/empty.
+The partner reached the last page of results when `next` is null/empty.

 ## <a name="schema"></a>Schema